 NCache in Docker

-Docker Images are self-contained, meaning that these images contain everything required to run the application within them.
+Docker Images are self-contained with everything required to run the application included as part of the container within them.
 The user just has to pull these images, create containers, and use them.
+This also applies to the NCache Docker Images, by using NCache with Docker, you save yourself the usual hassle of installation.

 Deploying NCache Docker Image